-Every Strong Emotion Is An Opportunity For Personal Growth –
+Every Strong Emotion Is An Opportunity For Personal Growth

-Once you get to the bottom of this, you can change your story about your childhood (my parents had a total right to divide their attention between me and my younger sibling, they loved us both) and then change your story about your boyfriend to, i.e. “my boyfriend is focusing on his work to bring home money to pay the rent, that is how he is showing his love and appreciation”.
-This changes the energy of your relationship from one of blame and being “right” or “wrong” to one of gratitude.
+Once you get to the bottom of this, you can change your story about your childhood – e.g. “My parents had every right to divide their attention between me and my younger sibling, they loved us both”.
+And then change your story about the current situation e.g. “My boyfriend is focusing on his work to bring home money to pay the rent, that is how he is showing his love and appreciation”.
+By consciously using your emotions to do your inner work, it changes the energy of your relationship from one of blame and being “right” or “wrong,” to one of gratitude.

 Allow Anyone Who Evokes a Strong Emotion in You, to Be Your Teacher